 - Moldable Plastics

 Let’s get physical.
 Not the way your thinking though.. 😜 Prototyping tangible things is at the core of any good consumer (or otherwise) product.
-If the physical portion of a product does not work then it completely kills the user experience causing your product to go into the trash bin.
+If the physical portion of an electronic device does not work then it completely kills the user experience causing your product to go into the trash bin.
 So, before that ever happens you should test your product in as many ways and contexts as possible.
 One of the main ways to do so is prototype it to ensure the end user uses it as you intended.
 There are many ways you can do this so I will go into detail about some of the top ones below.

 Thinking outside the box